 • can be steeped 5-6 times

-It contains its unique fresh scent and dense flavors at the same time.
-Compared to the WInter version of the tea, it tastes rather sharp and sophisticated.
+It has a unique fresh scent and dense flavors at the same time.
+Compared to the winter version of the tea, it tastes rather sophisticated.ted.